rael346/nucarpool/src/server/db/README.md

 You can read more about the schema.prisma syntax [here](https://www.prisma.io/docs/concepts/components/prisma-schema/data-model).

 If you change something in the schema.prisma file, the change must be reflected in your actual database and prisma has to regenerate the code for the client.
-You can achieve both of these with a ```yarn prisma db push``` command.
+You can achieve both of these with a ```yarn prisma db push``` OR ```yarn db:schema``` command.
 This syncs everything back up.